Dharavi: Sanitation issues

 Dharavi has severe problems with public health.
 Water access derives from public standpipes stationed throughout the slum.
 Additionally, with the limited lavatories they have, they are extremely filthy and broken down to the point of being unsafe.
 Mahim Creek is a local river that is widely used by local residents for urination and defecation causing the spread of contagious diseases.
-The open sewers in the city drain to the creek causing a spike in water pollutants, septic conditions, and foul odors.
+The open sewers in the city drain to the creek causing a spike in water pollutants, septic conditions, and foul odours.
 Due to the air pollutants, diseases such as lung cancer, tuberculosis, and asthma are common among residents.
 There are government proposals in regards to improving Dharavi's sanitation issues.
 The residents have a section where they wash their clothes in water that people defecate in.
 This spreads the amount of disease as doctors have to deal with over 4,000 cases of typhoid a day.
 In a 2006 Human Development Report by the UN, they estimated there was an average of 1 toilet for every 1,440 people.